landevale/cornucopia/README.md

 - Update multiple selection using Semantic UI for better visual
 - Use useSearchParams to be able to share searches
+- Add dietary info icons
+- If no favourites, a button or prompt to search

 ## APIs Used